 Keep Track of Your Weight Daily

 Apps like MyFitnessPal or Lifesum provide an easy way to log what you eat, weight, and how much you exercise each day.
-When using these apps, weigh yourself in the morning, after using the bathroom, but before you eat breakfast.
+When using these apps, weigh yourself in the morning after using the bathroom, but before eating breakfast.
 Don’t worry if your weight fluctuates by several pounds each time your step on the scale.
 By keeping track of your weight, you will gradually see your average weight start to decrease week after week.

 Develop a Community

 You might be the kind of person who needs friends to help them towards a goal.
 With weight loss, there are many local and online communities you can join.
-Not only will these give you moral support, they will also help you learn methods that can accelerate your weight loss.
+These give you moral support, but they will also help you learn methods that can accelerate your weight loss.

-Daily exercise will burn extra calories and build new muscle, which will help you chip away at your extra fat on a daily basis.
-Choose an exercise plan that you enjoy, be it weight lifting, running, swimming, yoga, or anything else.
+Daily exercise will burn extra calories and build new muscle, which will help you chip away at your extra fat.
+Choose an exercise plan that you enjoy: weightlifting, running, swimming, yoga, or anything else.
 The important thing is to stick with it.
 You won’t see results after one day or even a month.
 But after a few months of steady progress, you’ll see an undeniable difference in your body.

-Also, try to avoid falling into the trap of increased exercise, leading to uncontrollable eating; you are likely to feel more hungry after exercise, which can lead some people to ditch healthy eating habits as a “reward” for their efforts.
+Also, avoid falling into the trap of increased exercise leading to uncontrollable eating; you are likely to feel more hungry after exercise, which can lead some people to ditch healthy eating habits to “reward” their efforts.

-Losing weight isn’t easy, but all of the above methods can make weight loss part of your lifestyle, which will help you say no to the fattening foods that are keeping yours from achieving your goals.
+Losing weight isn’t easy, but all of the above methods can make weight loss part of your lifestyle, which will help you say no to the fattening foods that keep you from achieving your goals.